Search by country or region

 Committee on the Rights of the Child (CRC)

-61. The Committee reiterates its previous recommendations (see CRC/C/15/ Add.261, para.
-80) and recommends that the State party:
+24. The Committee recommends that the State party:

 Committee on the Rights of the Child (CRC)

-(d) Consider ratifying the Convention relating to the Status of Stateless Persons and the Convention on the Reduction of Statelessness.
+(b) Consider acceding to the 1954 Convention relating to the Status of Stateless Persons and the 1961 Convention on the Reduction of Statelessness

 Nationality/Identity documentation Birth registration International Instruments